arimah/condict/packages/graphql-typer/README.md

 Builds TypeScript type definitions from all .graphql files in `SCHEMA_DIR` (searched recursively), saving the result in `OUTPUT_FILE`.

 * `--schema-dir SCHEMA_DIR` (alias: `-s`): The directory that is searched for .graphql schema files.
 The directory is searched recursively.
 All .graphql files that are found are concatenated together and parsed as a single string.
-The order of concatenation is not specified; each .graphql file should be a syntactically valid schema file.
+Each .graphql file should be a syntactically valid, self-contained schema file.
 The files cannot contain queries, only schema definitions.
 * `--target <server|client>` (alias: `-t`): Determines whether to write server type definitions (`server`), or client operation type definitions (`client`).
 * `--output OUTPUT_FILE` (alias: `-o`): Server only.
 The file that TypeScript definitions are written to.
 Any existing contents will be overwritten.
 * `--src=SRC_DIR`: Client only.
 Client only.
 The source directory that is searched for client .graphql files.
 Every file named `query.graphql` contains one or more operations (queries, mutations, subscriptions) and receives a generated `query.ts` in the same directory.
 All other .graphql files are expected to contain fragment definitions, which are made available to all operations across the codebase.